alessandrocuda/noise_generator/README.md

 That's why we need a better pseudo-random numbers generator.
 The white noise generator will use `randqd.c` a better way to generate a random number.
 It will use the "Quick and Dirty" Generators, described in "Numerical Recipes in C" Second Edition at page 284, relies on 32-bit arithmetic.

-Currently under development at repo: [randqd](https://github.com/alessandrocuda/randqd)
+`randqd.c` is currently under development at repo: [randqd](https://github.com/alessandrocuda/randqd)